Mindbender (Galaxyland)

-The Mindbender was an Anton Schwarzkopf looping roller coaster located at Galaxyland, a theme park located in West Edmonton Mall, in Alberta, Canada.
+The Mindbender was an Anton Schwarzkopf looping roller coaster at Galaxyland, a theme park in West Edmonton Mall, in Alberta, Canada.
 The ride officially opened to the public on December 20, 1985 at a cost of $6 million.
 At 44.2 m in height, it was the tallest indoor roller coaster in the world as of 2020.

-On January 30, 2023, the mall announced that Mindbender had been decommissioned and closed after 37 years of service, in order to redevelop its space for new developments in the park.
+On January 30, 2023, the mall decommissioned and closed the Mindbender after 37 years of service, in order to redevelop its space for new developments in the park.
+Its trains were reused for All American Triple Loop, at Indiana Beach, United States.

 Layout

 Mindbender was designed by Germany's Werner Stengel and built by Anton Schwarzkopf.
-It was inspired by this team's previous design, Dreier Looping, a portable coaster that travelled the German funfair circuit, before being sold to a succession of amusement parks in Malaysia, Great Britain, Mexico, and most recently, Indiana Beach.
-Mindbender is a pseudo mirror-image of Dreier Looping, and is slightly taller, with additional helices at the end of the ride.
-Mindbender features shorter trains, with three pilot cars, whereas Dreier Looping usually ran with five trailer cars and one pilot car, occasionally rising to seven-car trains at busy funfairs.
+It was inspired by this team's previous design, Dreier Looping, a portable coaster that travelled the German funfair circuit, before being sold to a succession of amusement parks in Malaysia, Great Britain, Mexico, and most recently, Indiana Beach, United States.
+Mindbender was a pseudo mirror-image of Dreier Looping, and was slightly taller, with additional helices at the end of the ride.
+Mindbender featured shorter trains, with three pilot cars, whereas Dreier Looping usually ran with five trailer cars and one pilot car, occasionally rising to seven-car trains at busy funfairs.

-The ride's layout features many twisting drops, three vertical loops and a double upward helix finale.
-The ride twists underneath, in between and around its supports.
-It also goes underneath the former UFO Maze attraction, which has been removed to make way for another roller coaster; Gerstlauer's Galaxy Orbiter, during the helix.
+The ride's layout featured many twisting drops, three vertical loops and a double upward helix finale.
+The ride twisted underneath, in between and around its supports.
+It also went underneath the former UFO Maze attraction, which was removed to make way for a space-themed food court that never came to be.

-Often in high season, the last car on one of the trains is reversed, allowing guests to ride the roller coaster without being able to see where they are going.
+Often in high season, the last car on one of the trains was reversed, allowing guests to ride the roller coaster without being able to see where they were going.